nerves-project/nerves/docs/Systems.md

     Options are: `system`, `system_compiler`, `system_platform`,
     `system_package`, `toolchain`, `toolchain_compiler`, `toolchain_platform`.

+2. `artifact_sites` (optional): Artifacts for Nerves systems and toolchains are too large for most package managers and must be stored externally.
-2. `artifact_sites` (optional): Artifact sites specify how to download artifacts.
-Sites are tried until one works.
+    Artifact sites specify how to download artifacts and are attempted in order until one is successfully downloaded.

     Supported artifact sites: